 The final stage is delight.
 This stage includes doing what clients ask and applying inbound in order to exceed their goals.
 I provide recommendations during this stage and continue building relationships and trust.
 This process is an evolution – it’s ongoing and takes time, which I love.

-This is how I use inbound methodology.
+This is how I use inbound methodology to support sales enablement.
 It’s not conventional, but it works.
-Yes, I still “sell” Leighton Interactive’s services to clients, but the process is in your hands from start to finish.
+Yes, I still “sell” Leighton Interactive’s services to clients, but the process is in their hands from start to finish.

 As the Vice President, I build strong, personal relationships with each and every client that partners with Leighton Interactive.
 I love helping clients achieve their goals, dreams, and visions in ways they never thought possible.
 My daily schedule consists of meeting with clients, communicating client information to the inbound marketing team, and managing account managers.
 When I'm not busy with client work, I love to relax and spend time with my two amazing kids.